 | Ubud | Cultural and spiritual hub in central Bali, surrounded by rice fields and temples.
 Peaceful and more affordable. | $150 – $350 (IDR 2.36M – 5.50M) | Villa rentals in Ubud |

-Read More: Best Areas to Stay in Bali for a Week
+Read More: Where to Stay in Bali for First-Time Visitors (2026 Travel Guide)

 2. Villa Size